Manasa4040/project/README.md

 # Module 7 - Project 1 - Group 7

 ## Prepared by:
-Manasa Uppalapati
-Mireille Walton
-Mohammed Irfhan Varani
+Manasa Uppalapati, Mireille Walton, Mohammed Irfhan Varani, Priya
-Priya

 ## Question
 An Electric vehicle dealership want to establish a dealership in the united states.
 Gather data and prepare analysis and visualisations as to which state will the